SYSTRAN/faster-whisper/README.md

 * [whisper-ctranslate2](https://github.com/Softcatala/whisper-ctranslate2) is a command line client based on `faster-whisper` and compatible with the original client from openai/whisper.

+* [whisper-diarize](https://github.com/MahmoudAshraf97/whisper-diarization) is a speaker diarization tool that is based on `faster-whisper` and nvidia nemo.

 ## Model conversion

 When loading a model from its size such as `WhisperModel("large-v2")`, the correspondig CTranslate2 model is automatically downloaded from the [Hugging Face Hub](https://huggingface.co/guillaumekln).